Dental Checkups' Role in Cancer Prevention & Early Detection

 What does an oral cancer screening entail?

 Currently, there is no established routine oral cancer screening test.
-But many dentists will do a visual oral cancer screening during routine dental exams to check for signs of oral cancer and precancers.
-The dentist will check your mouth and tongue for things like lumps, swelling, and sores.
-They may also feel your jaw and neck.2,3,4
+But during routine dental exams, your dentist might do a visual oral cancer screening to check for any signs of oral cancer and precancers.
+They will look closely at your lips, mouth, and tongue.
+They may also feel your jaw and neck.

-What happens if the dentist finds signs of oral cancer?
+What happens if the dentist finds signs of oral cancer or precancer?

 How often are dental checkups needed?